-2018-2019 OCA BEST Show Rules
+2020-2021 OCA BEST Show Rules

-Only Ohio residents who are eight years old as of January 1, 2019 but are not older than 21 years of age as of January 1, 2019 are eligible to accumulate OCA BEST points.
-Anyone who has reached 22 years of age before 1/1/19 is ineligible.
+1. Exhibitor Eligibility Only Ohio residents who are eight years old as of January 1, 2021 but are not older than 21 years of age as of January 1, 2021 are eligible to accumulate OCA BEST points.
+Anyone who has reached 22 years of age before 1/1/21 is ineligible.
 To be eligible for the BEST program participants and their immediate family members must be in good financial standing with OCA.
 Good financial standing includes but is not limited to prior year’s unpaid accounts with OCA or any BEST sanctioned show or unpaid accounts resulting from a BEST rule violation.
 All prior unpaid accounts must be paid in full prior to making BEST nominations.
 BEST participants must continue to be in good financial standing with OCA and each BEST sanctioned show throughout the program year to be eligible to receive BEST awards and to be listed in the BEST final points.
 The BEST Committee reserves the right to place BEST participants on a cash only basis at all BEST sanctioned shows based upon past violations of this rule.

 2. BEST Nomination Fee & Show Entry Fees To receive BEST points, OCA BEST participants must pay a $60.00 per head nomination fee.
 This is a one-time nomination fee for the show season.
 To participate in BEST, exhibitors must complete their BEST nominations through the website best.ohiocattle.org.
 BEST nominations may be paid with a credit card at the time the online nomination is made.
 Nominations may also be made at any BEST sanctioned shows throughout the season.
 OCA BEST exhibitors must nominate their animals for the OCA BEST program prior to the start of the first show from which they wish to receive points.
 When show entries close, all BEST nominations for that particular show close as well.
 Show entry fees will be discounted $5 per entry for BEST participants at each BEST sanctioned show.
 Show entry fees are non-refundable if the BEST committee or show disqualifies the animal or exhibitor.

+4. Show Your Own Animal for BEST Points To receive BEST points, animals must be shown by their owner.
+An exception is made if the BEST participant owns two or more animals that are in the same class, or has two different animals that are both showing simultaneously in adjacent rings.
+In these two scenarios another junior may exhibit the second animal and the participant would still receive BEST points for both animals.
+When the class conflict is over and for championship drives, the actual BEST participant must return to showing their own animal to retain the points earned.
+It is the BEST participant’s responsibility to inform the OCA staff person or BEST Committee member in charge of the class conflict as it happens, not after the show.
 BEST participants that are physically unable to show their animal may ask another BEST participant or have a family member who meets the age requirements for the BEST program to show their animal, but the unable BEST participant must be present at the show to earn OCA BEST points.
 If the BEST participant becomes ill after the cattle have arrived at a show and been checked-in, another BEST participant or family member who meets the age requirements for the BEST program, may show their animal(s).
 The BEST participant must seek prior approval from the BEST Committee and the BEST participant must have been at the show, hotel and/or left home with the cattle.
 Should a BEST participant become ill and stay home prior to the cattle leaving for a show, then no BEST points will be awarded to the participant’s cattle.
 Family emergencies are at the BEST Committee’s discretion, but the participant must seek prior approval for BEST points to count.
 The BEST Committee reserves the right to use discretion in administering this rule regarding situations not already covered.
 All decisions by the BEST Committee on points associated with showing your own animal shall be final.

-A sanctioned show must be open to all OCA BEST exhibitors but is not limited to them.
-A sanctioned show may be open to the world, but only OCA BEST members will accumulate points.
+5. Sanctioned Show Requirements A sanctioned show must be open to all OCA BEST exhibitors but is not limited to them.
+A sanctioned show may be open to the world, but only OCA BEST participants will accumulate points.
 Show schedules regarding double rings, heifers, steers and showmanship will be up to the discretion of each BEST show.
 All BEST exhibitors will receive a $5 per entry discount on their fees at each BEST show.

-Steers & Market Heifers born on or after January 1, of 2018.
-Heifers born on or after September 1, 2017.
+6. Cattle Age Requirements Steers & Market Heifers born on or after January 1, of 2020.
+Heifers born on or after September 1, 2019.

 7. Breed Class Qualifications